-Laid off employees will be recalled in order of seniority to vacancies in a lower or equal rated job in their Group provided they have the skill, ability and qualifications to perform the work required in a vacant job.
+Laid off employees will be recalled in order of seniority to vacancies in a lower or equal rated job provided they have the skill, ability and qualifications to perform the work required in a vacant job.
 This takes precedence over job posting.

-Where the employer decides to fill a vacancy in the bargaining unit it will post on the three (3) bulletin boards set out in Article 14.01, and post on the University's web site, for a period of six (6) working days, a notice setting out the classification, salary, department, any threshold educational or training qualifications required and the person to whom the application should be directed.
+The Employer shall continue its current practice of providing written notice of continuing and term job vacancies.
+The Employer will post on the Elmsley Hall bulletin board set out in Article 14.01, and email members in the USW Job Posting Listserv with the vacancy and post on the University's web site, for a period of six (6) working days, a notice setting out the classification, salary, department, any threshold educational or training qualifications required and the person to whom the application should be directed.
 Interested employees must submit a written application, including up-to-date resume, within the period indicated on the posting.
 Employees on layoff are eligible to apply for such vacancies.
-Selected internal applicants will be interviewed prior to external applicants where practicable.
+Qualified internal applicants will be interviewed prior to external applicants where practicable.